 Bear in mind that many Operating Systems and programs bought from a high street store still come on a DVD, although Windows 10 now comes on a USB flash drive.

 Regular builders know that new motherboards and other components come boxed with their drivers supplied on a DVD.
 They also know that it’s usually sensible to ignore the contents of the DVD and get the latest and newest versions of software straight from the manufacturer’s website.

-An Operating System like Windows can supply the minimum driver requirements to get our PCs up and running, but not everything is guaranteed to be supplied by the OS.
+An Operating System like Windows can supply the minimum driver requirements to get our PCs up and running, but not everything is guaranteed to be provided by the OS.

-So, if you’re building your first and only PC, and your motherboard’s ethernet (internet connection) driver only exists on the supplied DVD, then you might have trouble connecting to the internet – if you don’t have a DVD player with which to access and install that internet driver.
+If you’re building your first and only PC, and Windows doesn’t have your motherboard’s ethernet (internet connection) driver, you might have trouble connecting online – if you don’t have a DVD player to access and install that internet driver.

-(Drivers are like instructions or code that helps to connect hardware with software or software with software.)
+(Drivers are like instructions or code that helps to synchronize hardware with software or software with software.)